Neel-shetty/Blog/docs/intro.md

 # Select an Item in a FlatList - React Native

-I recently wanted to implement the above mentioned feature but didnt find good quality videos so I am going to write one.
+I recently wanted to implement the above mentioned feature in my app but didnt find good quality videos so I am going to write one.
 For Begginers as a Begginer, not a Pro.

 ### Step 1 - Create a Flatlist